althea-net/althea-site/_drafts/althea-paper2.md

 ### [1.1] Routing
-Althea routing consists of an ad-hoc routing protocol which has been modified to propagate pricing information along with route quality information.
+Althea is built to work with an ad-hoc routing protocol which has been modified to propagate pricing information along with route quality information.
 This allows nodes to choose the best and lowest price routes to a given destination.
 Any distance vector or link state routing protocol could be used, but we will be modifying Babel because of its simplicity, extendability, and performance.

 What nodes end up with is a routing table for each of their neighbors.
 It contains the full list of IPs that neighbor can forward packets to, along with the quality of the connection and the price.
 From this information, the node chooses which neighbor to forward packets for a certain destination to, updates its own routing table, and propagates the information on.

 As packets are routed, each node is able to see how much it owes to and is owed by each of its neighbors, according to the routing table.
 How these payments are made is covered in 1.2.

 Unfortunately, most routing protocols including Babel are currently vulnerable to a pretty fundamental attack that will need to be addressed.
 It is impossible to stop a node from misreporting its quality to a destination.
 This hasn't been a problem with routing protocols so far because they are used on networks that are owned by one entity, or between entities that have trust or legal relationships.
-We address possible solutions in __.

 ### [1.2] Payments
-As nodes route packets for each other, they start to owe each other money.
-In Althea, these balances are settled with very low overhead by something called payment channels.
+Each node on the network establishes payment channels with each of its neighbors.
+A payment channel is a method for two parties to exchange payments trustlessly by signing transactions that alter the balance of an escrow account held by a bank or blockchain (we may use the Ethereum blockchain for Althea).

-----Insert pymt chnl stuff----.
+The important thing about a payment channel is that after the channel has been opened, and funds have been placed in escrow, individual payments can be made directly between the two parties without submitting anything to the bank or blockchain.
+This means that the entire payment can be completed in one packet.
+Most payment systems need to send another transmission to a bank or blockchain, and wait for it to be confirmed.
+This would be too much overhead for use with Althea, which is why payment channels are used instead.

 ### [1.3] Gateway discovery
 With the routing and payments described above, nodes can pay to have packets forwarded to destinations on the network.
 Other services can be built on top of this network.
 It's like the postal service.
 You attach an address and payment to a package and it gets delivered to its destination.
 If you order something that will be shipped to you, you have to pay for the item, plus the cot of sending it to you.